Club Destroyers

-Club Destroyers is a football club from Santa Cruz, Bolivia currently playing in the second division Copa Simón Bolívar.
+Club Destroyers is a football club from Santa Cruz, Bolivia which plays in the second division Copa Simón Bolívar.
 The club was founded September 14, 1948, and they play their home games at the Estadio Ramón Tahuichi Aguilera.
 Destroyers competed in the top-flight Liga de Fútbol Profesional Boliviano from 1985–99 and 2005–07, and played in the first two seasons of the top-flight Division Profesional from 2018 to 2019.

 The club won its first professional title when they won the Second Division in 2004.